Why Do Dachshunds Dig?

 Then some dogs simply dig out of boredom.
-Dog’s that don’t have anything better to do with their time will entertain themselves.
+Dogs that don’t have anything better to do with their time will entertain themselves.
 They are smart animals and need to keep themselves busy somehow.
 Some dogs resort to chewing or other destructive behavior in the home.
 For dachshunds, it’s digging.
-For the most part, this will take place in the garden, which also poses the risk of them getting out under the fence.
-But, this isn’t always the case.
-Related Post: How to Keep a Dachshund Busy
+For the most part, these dogs may use digging as a way to cope with boredom or anxiety.

-Why do dachshunds dog holes in the backyard?
+Why do dachshunds dig holes in the yard?

 Why do dachshunds dig in bed?